-Long-Term Disability Claim Denied
+Long-Term Disability Claim Denials

 If you had a long-term disability claim denied by your insurance company, especially an ERISA claim, you need to file an appeal quickly.
 Appeals require additional information and medical documentation that can be complicated to obtain.
 Our experienced attorneys at Uscher, Quiat, Uscher & Russo, P.C., can guide you through the appeals process and make sure you get the benefits to which you are entitled.